Lucew/relationship-discovery/README.md

 > The implementation of the different relationship measures is not optimized (some even call external java and
 > octave code).
 Therefore, we did not want to compare the relationship measures on their evaluation times.

 But we measured the execution times during our experiments see the interest in analyzing them.
-We publishe them in this repository using the notebook [analyze_timings.ipynb](./analyze_timings.ipynb).
+We publish them in this repository using the notebook [analyze_timings.ipynb](./analyze_timings.ipynb).
 We advise for careful interpretation of the timings.
 The notebook can also be run using our provided notebook docker container as explained before.